Sports news feed: NBA, MLB, MLS and WNBA games postponed after Jacob Blake protest | DW | 27.08.2020

 A Greek court on Tuesday found Manchester United captain Harry Maguire guilty of assault, violence against public employees, insult and attempted bribery.
 The court also reportedly handed him a suspended prison sentence of 21 months and 10 days.

-The charges stemmed from a brawl last week on the island of Mykonos.
+The charges stemmed from a brawl last week in Mykonos.
 Manchester United have issued a statement saying the 27-year-old defender "continues to strongly assert his innocence'' and would appeal the verdict.

-However, this did not stop England manager Gareth Southgate from withdrawing the defender from his squad for the upcoming friendlies.

-"In light of this evening’s developments, I can confirm I have withdrawn Harry Maguire from the England squad for the matches against Iceland and Denmark," Southgate said in a statement.
+Nevertheless, Maguire has been withdrawn from the England squad for the upcoming Nations League encounters.

 Joachim Löw names three first-timers in squad